jin-zhe/gopro/README.md

 * Ubuntu 16.04
 * Videos captured on GoPro Hero 5 black (5 is the minimum GoPro model for which GPS telemetry can be obtained)

-The telemetry data we can obtain is:
+The telemetry data we can obtain are:
 * ~400 Hz 3-axis gyro readings
 * ~200 Hz 3-axis accelerometer readings
 * ~18 Hz GPS position (lat/lon/alt/spd)